 Sounds grim, huh?
 Well, in truth, most people do just fine with these changes.
 The important thing is to have your eyes checked yearly to watch for diseases that can cause real problems with your vision (and your health), such as diabetes, high blood pressure, macular degeneration and glaucoma.
 Dr. Dubow

 Have a question about diabetic retinopathy?
 You may send your question to us, by filling out the form below.
-The most interesting and educational questions will be answered by an eye doctor and published on this website.
+The most interesting and educational questions will be answered by an eye doctor for publication on this website.
 Thank you!